WoyramA/UFOs/README.md

 # UFOs

+## Overview
 A Webpage was created for UFO sightings using Javascript, HTML and CSS.
 The UFO webpage was successfully loaded so users can filter through the data across multiple criteria such as date, city, state, county and shape.

-## Overview

 file:///C:/Users/Woyram/Desktop/Columbia%20DA%20BC%202022/Week%2012-%20JavaScript/Weekly%20Challenge%2012/UFOs/Deliverable/web/index.html

 ## Results
 ### UFO webpage
-The webpge header and body of text regarding UFO sightings was successfully loaded and is captured in the image below.
+The webpge header, title and body of text regarding UFO sightings was successfully loaded and is captured in the image below.
 ![image](https://user-images.githubusercontent.com/114967995/228996164-edc1c334-8d8c-4f52-989b-1cc392b3f7a8.png)

 ### Dynamic table
-The UFO webpage successfully load the dynamic table for the year 2010 by date, city, state, country, shape, duration and comments, shown below.
+The UFO webpage also includes the dynamic table for the year 2010 by date, city, state, country, shape, duration and comments, shown below.
 ![image](https://user-images.githubusercontent.com/114967995/228996197-eafa4797-e384-451d-9110-eeb653e758ae.png)

 ### Filtering UFO sightings by a specific date